 “Time to move,” Ren declares.
 “Eyes open, weapons close.”

-The Wayfarer begins treading up the street, scanning empty buildings and shadowed doorways.
-As I follow behind, a sense of inevitability settles over me.
-Not gonna lie—this lack of options is strangely comforting.
-We’ve made our decisions and placed our bets.
+The Wayfarer takes his place in front, scanning empty buildings and shadowed doorways.
+As we follow behind, a sense of inevitability settles over me.
+Weirdly enough, I find it comforting—we’ve made our decisions and placed our bets.